openaq/aqi-hub/docs/indices/china.md

 _Note_: Adapted from “环境空气质量指数（AQI）技术规定（试行）.
 Technical Regulation on Ambient Air Quality Index (on trial)” (1 Jan.
 2016), [https://www.mee.gov.cn/ywgz/fgbz/bz/bzwb/jcffbz/201203/W020120410332725219541.pdf](https://www.mee.gov.cn/ywgz/fgbz/bz/bzwb/jcffbz/201203/W020120410332725219541.pdf) [^1].
 Accessed 8 Aug.
 2024.

 <div class = 'note'>
 No rounding or truncation conventions are stated for individual pollutant breakpoint concentrations and sub-index calculations.
-We have assumed that all pollutant values are rounded to the nearest integer except CO, which is rounded to one decimal place.
-This is assumed as numerous reported pollutant concentrations seem to follow this convention.
-Lower breakpoint limits were also assumed according to this rounding convention to avoid overlapping limit values.
+We assume that all pollutant values are rounded to the nearest integer except CO, which is rounded to one decimal place.
+This is assumed because numerous reported pollutant concentrations seem to follow this convention.
+Lower breakpoint limits are also assumed according to this rounding convention to avoid overlapping limit values.
 </div>

 ```tex
 % above referenced source [^3] after "numerous reported pollutant concentrations
 ```

-If the 1 hour average concentration value for SO<sub>2</sub> is greater than 800 μm/m<sup>3</sup>, the sub-index calculation is not performed.
+If the 1-hour average concentration value for SO<sub>2</sub> is greater than 800 μm/m<sup>3</sup>, the sub-index calculation is not performed.
 The sub-index for SO<sub>2</sub> for the 24-hour average concentration is used instead [^1].

 If the 8-hour average concentration of O<sub>3</sub> is greater than 800 μm/m<sup>3</sup>, the sub-index calculation is not performed.
 The sub-index for O<sub>3</sub> for the 24-hour average concentration is used instead [^1].

 The sub-index for individual pollutants is calculated using the following piecewise linear function:

 ```js
 import {piecewiseLatexDoc} from '../components/piecewise.js';